José Fernando Ramírez

-José Fernando Ramírez (5 May 1804 – 4 March 1871) was a distinguished Mexican historian in the 19th century.
+José Fernando Ramírez (5 May 1804 – 4 March 1871) was a distinguished Mexican historian of the 19th century.
 He was a mentor of Alfredo Chavero, who considered him "the foremost of our historians."
+A moderate liberal republican, Ramírez opposed the French invasion of Mexico and establishment of monarchy in 1862, but accepted the position of Minister of Foreign Affairs in the regime of Emperor Maximilian I of Mexico.
+He was a valuable asset for the emperor, who wished to have a broad appeal to Mexicans.

-Ramírez was born in Parral, Chihuahua but grew up in Durango, where he became a prominent liberal politician.
+Ramírez was born in Parral, Chihuahua but grew up in Durango, where he served as a prominent liberal politician.
 After graduating with a degree in law from San Luis Gonzaga he was elected several times to the Chamber of Deputies and the Senate.
 He chaired the Ministry of Foreign affairs under three different administrations and became a minister in the Supreme Court of Justice.

+He paid an emotional goodbye to the emperor.
+After the fall of the Empire and execution of Maximilian, he went into exile in Europe, since Mexico was no longer considered safe for someone who had served in the imperial government.
+He died in Bonn, Germany on 4 March 1871.